Looking for the best delivery management software available in the UK? Here’s are 3 of the best platforms, including eLogii, Optimoroute & LogiNext.

-“Last-mile” delivery is the final step of the logistics process - the matter of getting products from the distribution centre to the customer.
+“Last-mile” delivery is the final step of the delivery process – the process of getting products from the distribution center to the customer.

 So the stakes are high: choosing the best last-mile delivery software for your business has the potential to save you a huge amount of money.

 For example, one international study found that 5.6% of all UK deliveries failed and that each one cost an average of £14.33.
 How much would halving that failure rate save your business?

 Add fuel costs, driver wages, loading times, etc., to the equation, and you can see why smart businesses are choosing to run their last-mile delivery operations with dedicated software rather than leaving anything to chance.

 What we’re testing the best last-mile delivery software against

 We’re going to score each app against eight criteria: